 This blush definately does not work for all women.
 I have fair, slightly blotchy skin, hazel eyes, and light hair.
 I read the reviews, and took note that careful application is necessary.
 I did over do it my first use, but on second application I used just a small amount and went about my day.
 All day whenever I looked in the mirror something didn't look right.
 I realized it was the color of the blush that just didn't look right with my skin; I think my blotchiness had something to do with it - the red I put on my cheeks seemed to pick up the red everywhere else on my face, like my acne spots.
 Not attractive.
 I washed off the blush, applied a nice pink-brown blush, and was looking good again.
 I tried to use the blush again the next day and this only confirmed it looked terrible on me.
 Just know even with a light hand this blush won't look good on everyone.
 I do love Orgasm though and will be back for more of that shade instead.

-I would buy it again if I live long enough as I have it for three years and there are still hetchmarks on it!
+This is my first NARS item and it works like magic on me.I have a very yellow complexion, but a little of this bright red powder makes me look very fair & lively.I would buy it again if I live long enough as I have it for three years and there are still hetchmarks on it!